VERIFY BEFORE RELYING

 3. Read every explanation.

-4. Write the 3 rules you missed.
+4. Write the three rules or traps you missed.

 5. Do 10 more questions only on that topic.

-Practice these families:
+Protect these formula families:

-Formula family Last-minute setup
+Formula family Last-minute setup rule

-Property tax Apply homestead correctly before multiplying
+Property tax Apply exemptions before multiplying by mills

-Cap rate NOI / value
+Cap rate NOI / value, with debt kept outside NOI

 Do one problem from each family.
 Circle any family that feels slow.
 Do three more problems from that family.
 Then stop.
-The goal is automatic setup, not math exhaustion.

 Two days before the exam, wording control can save points.

-Drill these question habits:
+Drill these habits:

 Trap What to do